Amber Road: Antiquity

 The oldest trade in amber started from Sicily.
 The Sicilian amber trade was directed to Greece, North Africa and Spain.
 Sicilian amber was also discovered in Mycenae by the archaeologist Heinrich Schliemann, and it appeared in sites in southern Spain and Portugal.
 Its distribution is similar to that of ivory, so it is possible that amber from Sicily reached the Iberian Peninsula through contacts with North Africa.
 After a decline in the consumption and trade of amber at the beginning of the Bronze Age, around 2000 BC, the influence of Baltic amber gradually took the place of Sicilian amber throughout the Iberian Peninsula from around 1000 BC.
 The new evidence comes from various archaeological and geological locations on the Iberian Peninsula.

 From at least the 16th century BC, amber was moved from Northern Europe to the Mediterranean area.
 The breast ornament of the Egyptian Pharaoh Tutankhamen (c.
 1333–1324 BC) contains large Baltic amber beads.
 Schliemann found Baltic amber beads at Mycenae, as shown by spectroscopic investigation.
 The quantity of amber in the Royal Hypogeum of Qatna, in Syria, is unparalleled among known second millennium BC sites in the Levant and the Ancient Near East.
 Amber was sent from the North Sea to the Temple of Apollo at Delphi as an offering.
 From the Black Sea, trade could continue to Asia along the Silk Road, another ancient trade route.

 In Roman times, a main route ran south from the Baltic coast (modern Lithuania), the entire north–south length of modern-day Poland (likely through the Iron Age settlement of Biskupin), through the land of the Boii (modern Czech Republic and Slovakia) to the head of the Adriatic Sea (Aquileia by the modern Gulf of Venice).
 Other commodities were exported to the Romans along with amber, such as animal fur and skin, honey, and wax, in exchange for Roman glass, brass, gold, and non-ferrous metals such as tin and copper imported into the early Baltic region.
 As this road was a lucrative trade route connecting the Baltic Sea to the Mediterranean Sea, Roman military fortifications were constructed along the route to protect merchants and traders from Germanic raids.

 The Old Prussian towns of Kaup and Truso on the Baltic were the starting points of the route to the south.
 In Scandinavia the amber road probably gave rise to the thriving Nordic Bronze Age culture, bringing influences from the Mediterranean Sea to the northernmost countries of Europe.

+Whilst called the Amber Road, the prized gemstone was the smallest share of goods transported along the route.